Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: On the stability of quantum Stoner transitions

+We now describe the second strategy outlined in Appendix~\ref{app:1storder_I}: the double expansion introduced in Ref.~\cite{Mross2010}, which carries an advantage of being manifestly under perturbative control, despite introducing non-locality into the order parameter action.
+In this framework, one only needs to systematically account for a finite set of diagrams at each order in $\epsilon\sim 1/N$.
+In what follows, we will perform calculations to $\mathcal{O}(\epsilon)$ and derive the results \eqref{eq:Pi_final_doubleexp} stated in the main text.

-Due to these conceptual issues, the conclusions in Ref.~\cite{rech2006_FM1storder} are not reliable and we must revisit the spin susceptibility calculation in a controlled expansion.
-In this work, we choose the double expansion introduced by Ref.~\cite{Mross2010} in the context of Hertz-Millis models for spinless fermions.
-As reviewed in the main text, to leading order in the $1/N$ expansion, the boson and fermion propagators indeed satisfy the Eliashberg equations, but with dynamical critical exponent $z = 2+\epsilon$ rather than $z = 3$.
-As a result, the fermion and boson propagators are
+The double expansion is defined in Section~\ref{subsec:FLbilayer_setup}.
+At $\mathcal{O}(\epsilon^0)$, the boson and fermion propagators indeed satisfy the self-consistent equations, but with dynamical critical exponent $z = 2 + \epsilon \rightarrow 2$.
+As a result, the issues identified in Appendix~\ref{app:1storder_I} for $z > 2$ do not apply, and the fermion and boson propagators in the $N \rightarrow \infty$ limit take the standard form,